FumiKimura/Code_Everday/README.md

 Track my progress on study coding everyday

+## May 19th 2021

+I have been working on the code chrysalis percourses and studying Jasmine test framework.
+At this point, I have handle the percourses, but I think I just need to get used to the higher-order function and how function being passed to other funciton.

+To me this is something I have to practice everyday.
+At least coding everyday is normal part of the day now.

 ## May 11th 2021

 I started learning about git and github in the precourse.